NCAA Season 72 basketball tournaments: Cumulative standings

 No other team had a better cumulative record than the two pennant winners, so playoff for the Finals berth was not played.

 San Sebastian clinched the first round pennant with a six-game sweep, defeating the San Beda Red Lions, 100-91 on August 23.

 On September 26, San Beda finally halt San Sebastian's 10-game winning streak following an 81-80 victory.
 Both teams carry a 4-0 won-loss card in the second round of action.

 San Beda seals a finals date with San Sebastian Stags by capturing the second round flag, winning over Perpetual Help College, 90-83 on October 1, for a six-game sweep in the second round.

 Finals

 Game 1

 Stags' Brixter Encarnacion poured all of his 19 points in the second half when the Lions tried to erase a 34-45 halftime deficit to come closer at 55-60, with 12:02 left.

 Game 2

 Ulysses Tanique put the final nail on the Red Lions' coffin as he stole a pass off Kerwin McCoy for a 79-75 advantage with 24.3 seconds remaining.

+Awards

+Juniors' tournament

+The San Beda Red Cubs won both pennants, winning the championship outright.